 Witek earned a Doctorate of Music in Trumpet Performance from FSU where he also completed his Master of Music degree in Performance.
 In addition, he received his Bachelor of Music in Education degree at the Crane School of Music at SUNY Potsdam.
 His principal teachers have included Christopher Moore, Bryan Goff, John Ellis, and Alex Jokopi.

-Aaron Witek is proud to be a Conn-Selmer Vincent Bach and a Monster Oil Performing Artist.
+Aaron Witek is proud to be a Yamaha Artist and a Monster Oil Performing Artist.